Photo taken by Akunna at Mirror Lake State Park in Baraboo, Wisconsin. December 2021.

 “Why can’t you just settle down?” my dad pressed.

-And I did “settle down,” in July.
-I found home in Harlem, New York, quickly learning that Harlem holds a historical hue which exceeds well beyond my first 5 senses.
+And I did “settle down,” once, in July.
+I found home in Harlem, New York, quickly learning that Harlem holds a historical hue which exceeds well beyond the first 5 senses.
 I saw it with more than my two eyes.
 I felt it with more than my two hands.
 I heard it with more than my two ears.
 And I tasted it with more than my mouth.

 Each place I visited before New York shaped me in its own unique way.
 Harlem followed suit, acting as a catalyst for my incredible and imminent growth.
 I rose from spark to flame, integrating lessons learned, emotions felt, people met, and everything in between.

 By October, I became restless again and I did not try to withstand Wanderlust when it hit.
-It had been a whole year since I left Seattle and made my first move to Nashville in 2020, and I had changed immeasurably.
+It had been a whole year since I left Seattle and made my first move to Nashville in 2020, and I had change immeasurably.

 So, I listened.